DNP Graduate Program

 - MSN-DNP students may choose Advanced Nursing Practice or Nursing Leadership; total credit hours will be dependent upon prior education and experience.

 Utilizing a combination of learning pedagogies including web-based course work, synchronous webcasting, and (limited) intensive on-campus residency experiences, the program is flexible and accommodating for non-traditional learners.
 Students in the program are provided clinical and leadership skill-building opportunities; these experiences promote the creative implementation of transformative programs of healthcare delivery that have the potential to impact health outcomes of the vulnerable

 Plans of Study

 - MSN to DNP-Advanced Practice

 *Choose full or part-time study

-Click here to apply to our DNP program
+Click here to apply to our DNP program with the NursingCAS application.

 The baccalaureate degree program in nursing/master’s degree program in

 nursing/ and post-graduate APRN certificate program at West Virginia

 Wesleyan College are accredited by the Commission on Collegiate Nursing